jyecs/spotifymore/README.md

 - Landing page
 - Sorting songs into specific categories to make into playlists
 - Another page to display the playlists
+- Commiting playlist to the spotify account using the API
+- Swap displays between playlists

 WiP:
-- Commiting playlist to the spotify account using the API
 - Ability to change the playlist data
 - Menu to see all saved songs
 - Cap API calls to a max of 20 for getting tracks (1000 songs total)
-- (Depends on how much/ little data I have) Call another API to supplement the lack of artist genres
+- (Depends on how much/ little data I have) Call another API to supplement the lack of artist genres (Seems to be unneeded)s
-- Swap displays between playlists